MahmoudShouli/LibraryManagementSystem/README.md

   - The result is grouped by genres so we can get hold of the count of books per genre.
   - *RANK()* is applied to rank genres, the genre with the highest number of books gets rank 1.
   - Finally, *TOP* is applied to only retrieve the most popular genre.

+- Stored Procedure - Add New Borrowers:
+  - This procedure inserts a new borrower with the given arguments to the borrowers table.
+  - It checks if the given email already exists, if it does, it returns an error message.
+  - If it doesn't, it inserts.
+  - *SCOPE_IDENTITY()* is used to return the last identity value in the current scope, which is the new borrower id in our case.